First Dogs of U.S. Presidents

 President Lyndon B. Johnson lifts his beagle Him by the ears as reporters and onlookers watch during an outdoor event at the White House.

 President Johnson lifting his beagle Him by his ears, 1964.
 Photo by Yoichi Okamoto.
-Public Domain
+Public domain

 President Richard Nixon smiles while holding a birthday cake at the Western White House, surrounded by family, friends, and his Irish Setter, King Timahoe, who joins the festivities

 President Nixon admires his 61st birthday cake at the Western White House as does his dog King Timahoe who eats a piece.
-Public Domain.
+Public domain.
 Watch the video

 Dogs as Presidential Brand Ambassadors